theJonathanXue/Order-66-ETCH-A-SKETCH/README.md

 # ETCH-A-SKETCH
-ETCH-A-SKETCH game using html, CSS, and JavaScript.
+Starwars themed ETCH-A-SKETCH game using html, CSS, and JavaScript.